Health & Nutrition

 In the morning rinse it one last time and give it to the birds.
-Right before feeding you can add red palm oil, chopped veggies, or other supplemental items if you want.
+Right before feeding you can add supplemental items if you want, such as chopped veggies or probiotics.
 Total prep time: about 36 hours.
 Total time actually spent working on it: about three minutes.

 The bowl and strainer technique is the same as above, except that you put your sprouting seeds in the strainer, which is then put in the water-filled bowl.
 When you're ready to rinse you just lift out the strainer.

 It's possible to store sprouts in the refrigerator for a few days, although making a new batch is so easy that this will be a better option for many people.
 You can't just put the sprouts in the fridge and ignore them because it takes some vigilance to avoid problems with bacteria and mold.
 The technique that is usually recommended is to continue rinsing them daily, drain them well, then store them in the refrigerator in a covered container with a paper towel in the bottom.

 To avoid storage issues, you can start a new batch every night.
 You will have two jars (or bowls) going every night: the one that was just started, and the one that was started the previous night and will be served in the morning.